 H.S.
-Credits: One embedded math credit, one integrated science credit and four elective credits.
+Proficiencies: Embedded math proficiencies, embedded science proficiencies, technical skills proficiencies, and VT AOE Transferable Skills.

 Co-Op Offered: Qualified students may apply to participate in a second year co-op.
-Recommended Reading Level: Grade 11-13+

 BUILDING TECHNOLOGY: SYSTEMS

 In the Building Technology: Systems program, students will have instruction and gain practical experience in electrical, plumbing/HVAC systems, timber framing and historic preservation, excavation and site layout, cabinet making and woodshop machines, and concrete.
 Successful students have the potential to find well-paid jobs in the field or to go on to further education in architecture and design, civil engineering, or construction management.
 In addition, some students may enroll in a licensed apprenticeship program for electricians or plumbers who are accredited by the State of Vermont.